yuta0822/furima-33959/README.md

 - belongs_to_active_hash :condition
 - belongs_to_active_hash :postage
 - belongs_to_active_hash :prepare
-- has_many :orders
+- has_one                :order
-- has_many :users, through: orders
+- belongs_to             :user